 Definition and initialization.
 When a variable is defined, memory for the variable is allocated.
 In general, you cannot assume anything about the contents of the variable until you have initialized it.
 For example, if you want to define a float x with value 0.0, the command is insufficient.
 The memory allocated may have random 0's and 1's already in it, and the allocation of memory does not generally change the current contents of the memory.
-Instead, you can use float x = 0.0;

-to initialize the value of x when you define it.
-Equivalently, you could use float x; x = 0.0;
+Instead, you can use to initialize the value of x when you define it.
+Equivalently, you could use